tjthejuggler/JuggleHub/README.md

 For questions, issues, or contributions, please open an issue on the repository.

-## 📹 Recording Feature
+## 📹 Recording Features

+JuggleHub includes two built-in recording features for capturing juggling sessions:

+1. **5-Second Clip Recording**: Captures the last 5 seconds of frames when triggered
-JuggleHub includes a built-in recording feature that captures 5 seconds of frames when triggered.
-The recording system saves frames with consistent naming that includes timestamps for easy identification and organization.
+2. **Continuous Recording**: Start/stop recording that captures frames for any duration

+Both recording systems save frames with consistent naming that includes timestamps for easy identification and organization.

-### How Recording Works
+### 5-Second Clip Recording

-The recording feature maintains a rolling buffer of the last 150 frames (approximately 5 seconds at 30 FPS).
-When a recording is triggered via the `RECORD_START` command, all buffered frames are saved to disk.
+The 5-second recording feature maintains a rolling buffer of the last 150 frames (approximately 5 seconds at 30 FPS).
+When a recording is triggered via the `RECORD_START` command or by pressing the 'R' key in the UI, all buffered frames are saved to disk.

+### Continuous Recording

+The continuous recording feature allows you to start and stop recording at any time, capturing frames for any duration.
+This is perfect for recording entire juggling sessions or specific practice segments.

+#### Using Continuous Recording

+**Via UI:**
+- Click the "Start Recording" button in the hub interface
+- The button will change to "Stop Recording" and turn red
+- The status indicator will show "● Recording" in red
+- Click "Stop Recording" to end the session and save all frames

+**Via Keyboard:**
+- Press 'R' key for 5-second clip recording (existing feature)
+- Use the UI buttons for continuous recording

+#### How Continuous Recording Works

+- Maintains a separate buffer that grows during recording (no frame limit)
+- Frames are continuously added to the buffer while recording is active
+- When stopped, all frames in the buffer are saved to disk
+- Buffer is cleared when recording starts to ensure clean sessions

+**Important Memory Considerations:**
+- Continuous recording captures ALL frames from start to stop
+- Memory usage grows with recording duration (~3MB per second at 30fps)
+- For long recordings, monitor system memory and stop recording when needed
+- Each frame uses approximately 100KB of memory (640x480 JPEG)

 ### File Organization

-Recordings are saved in the `engine/data/` directory with the following structure:
+Recordings are saved in the `engine/data/1_raw_recordings/` directory with the following structure:

 ```
-engine/data/
-├── rs455_2025-08-30_17-18-29/           # Directory named with rs455 prefix + timestamp
-│   ├── rs455_2025-08-30_17-18-29_frame_0.jpg    # Frame files with rs455 prefix + timestamp
+engine/data/1_raw_recordings/
+├── rs455_2025-09-05_17-18-29/           # 5-second clip recording
+│   ├── rs455_2025-09-05_17-18-29_frame_0.jpg
+│   ├── rs455_2025-09-05_17-18-29_frame_1.jpg
+│   └── ... (up to 150 frames)
+├── continuous_2025-09-05_17-25-14/      # Continuous recording session
-│   ├── rs455_2025-08-30_17-18-29_frame_1.jpg
+│   ├── continuous_2025-09-05_17-25-14_frame_0.jpg
-│   ├── rs455_2025-08-30_17-18-29_frame_2.jpg
+│   ├── continuous_2025-09-05_17-25-14_frame_1.jpg
-│   └── ...
+│   └── ... (variable number of frames)
-└── rs455_2025-08-30_17-31-37/           # Another recording session
+└── continuous_2025-09-05_17-31-37/      # Another continuous session
-    ├── rs455_2025-08-30_17-31-37_frame_0.jpg
+    ├── continuous_2025-09-05_17-31-37_frame_0.jpg
-    ├── rs455_2025-08-30_17-31-37_frame_1.jpg
+    ├── continuous_2025-09-05_17-31-37_frame_1.jpg
     └── ...
 ```

 ### File Naming Convention

+#### 5-Second Clip Recording
 - **Directory**: `rs455_YYYY-MM-DD_HH-MM-SS` (rs455 prefix + timestamp when recording was triggered)
 - **Files**: `rs455_YYYY-MM-DD_HH-MM-SS_frame_N.jpg` (rs455 prefix + same timestamp + frame number)

+#### Continuous Recording
+- **Directory**: `continuous_YYYY-MM-DD_HH-MM-SS` (continuous prefix + timestamp when recording started)
+- **Files**: `continuous_YYYY-MM-DD_HH-MM-SS_frame_N.jpg` (continuous prefix + same timestamp + frame number)

 This naming convention ensures:
 - Easy chronological sorting